kibetAmon/Django-REST-API/README.md

 ```

 We should have our tables constructed, including our person table and a few additional standard Django tables (we won't discuss those now).

+We'd also create a serializer for the _person_ in the **serializers.py** file in the _person_ folder.
+A Serializer allows us to convert complex data types to native python data types and then convert back to JSON or XML.